Tristor/pandoc_resume/markdown/resume.md

 Experience
 ----------
+**Mozilla**
+Network Security Product Manager	Jul 2020 - Present

+* Working cross-functionally in the organization with Partnerships, Legal, Policy, and Engineering to ensure a smooth global rollout of DNS-Over-HTTPS in Firefox.
+* On Loan to New Products Org to create product strategy, vision, and roadmap for Mozilla VPN from 2.0 onwards

 **Percona**
-Product Manager    Mar 2017 - Present
+Product Manager    Mar 2017 - Jul 2020

 * Early Product hire, and helped to establish the Product function within the company.
 * Key in standardizing internal and external policies and processes, including product lifecycles